 Quest, the Quest logo, Foglight, and Join the Innovation are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
 For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
 Red Hat, JBoss, the JBoss logo, and Red Hat Inc. in the U.S. and other countries.
 CentOS is a trademark of Red Hat, Inc. in the U.S. and other countries.
-Fedora and the Infinity design logo are trademarks of Red Hat, Inc. in the U.S. and other countries.
-Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Fedora and the Infinity design logo are trademarks of Red Hat, Inc. in the U.S. and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
-Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks of SPARC International, Inc. in the United States and other countries.
-Products bearing the SPARC trademarks are based on an architecture developed by Oracle Corporation.
-OpenLDAP is a registered trademark of the OpenLDAP Foundation.
+Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
+SPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
+Products bearing the SPARC trademarks of Linus Torvalds in the United States, other countries, or penLDAP Foundation.
 HP is a registered trademark that belongs to Hewlett-Packard Development Company, L.P.
-Linux is a registered trademark of Linus Torvalds in the United States, other countries.
-Novell and eDirectory are registered trademarks of AMySQL AB in the United States and other countries.
-Maver, ESX, ESXi, VSphere, vCenter, VMotion, and vCloud Director are registered trademarks of the Mozilla Foundation.
-IOS is a registered trademark or trademark of Cisco Systems, Inc. and/or its affiliates in the United States and other countries.
-Unit is a registered trademark of Cisco Systems, Inc. and/or its affiliates in the United States and other countries.
-Unit is a registered trademark of the Mozilla Foundation.
-IOS is a r
+Linux is a registered trademarks of Twoademarks of Novell, Inc., in the United States, and other countries.
+Novell and eDirectory are registered trademarks of the Moxilla Foundation.
+IN the Wilkawer, Inc. in the United States and/or other jurisdictions.
+Systems and to ther countries.
+Macro S Trademarks of Trademarks of Cisco Systems, Inc. and/or its affiliates in the United States and other countries.
+Novell and eDirectory are registered trademarks of the Moxilla Foundation.
+IOS is a registered trademark of Cisco Systems, Inc. and/or its affiliates in the United States and other countries.
+Unutri is a registered trademark of Cisco Systems, Inc. and/or its affiliates in the Unite